viswanathct/declair/ReadMe.md

 ```

 ## ToDo
+* Try to use classes, instead of object patching, to allow for future contributions.
 * Decide on the state providers between MobX and ReactHooks.
 * Straighten the circumventions for importing reactive-router-native.